15 Minute Yellowtail (Hamachi) Sashimi with Yuzu Ponzu Sauce

 What other types of fish can I use instead of yellowtail?

-If you do make this Yellowtail Sashimi with Yuzu Ponzu recipe Don’t forget to tag me on Instagram and through social media so I can be sure to see what you’re making!
-If you’d like to stay in touch and get the latest to your inbox, sign up for our Newsletter here as well!
+If you do make this Yellowtail Sashimi with Yuzu Ponzu recipe, leave a comment and give this recipe a rating, we would love to hear what you think!
+Don’t forget to tag us on Instagram, we love to see what you’re making!
+If you’d like to stay in touch and get the latest in your inbox, sign up for our Newsletter.
+We can also be found on YouTubeFacebook, and Pinterest!

 Want to save this recipe?